elabraha/RedirectToBlock/README.md

 # RedirectToBlock
 A chrome extension for blocking unproductive sites by redirecting you to your whitelisted sites.

+Evenually I NEED to work on this thing!!

 ## Features I plan to implement:
 1. Redirects from a block site.
 Either one link or list of links.
 2. Catagories for redirects.